dvidelabs/poly.shell/README.md

 with role based job distribution, reporting, configuration, unique identifiers, (remote) shell support, and password agents.

-Ploy has no dependency resolver, but it is possible to use Ploy inside a `Jakefile`, or similar tools.
-Because Ploy does not try to schedule for you, some other interesting options become possible.
-Ploy job control provides a shared object space and unique identifiers which enables the use locks and event queues using `node.js` standard facilities such a `EventEmitter`.
-The password agent facility of ploy is one such example.
+Polyshell has no dependency resolver, but it is possible to use Polyshell inside a `Jakefile`, or similar tools.
+Because Polyshell does not try to schedule for you, some other interesting options become possible.
+Polyshell job control provides a shared object space and unique identifiers which enables the use locks and event queues using `node.js` standard facilities such a `EventEmitter`.
+The password agent facility of polyshell is one such example.
 Locking is well known from database transaction coordination and provide a good scheduling algorithm.
-This means that Ploy jobs can take off in parallel, have jobs attach to some contextual locks and wait for things to get done so they can proceed.
-Ploy does not directly provide such locking primitives (beyond the password agent and cache), but they would be an obvious extension module.
+This means that Polyshell jobs can take off in parallel, have jobs attach to some contextual locks and wait for things to get done so they can proceed.
+Polyshell does not directly provide such locking primitives (beyond the password agent and cache), but they would be an obvious extension module.

 ### Passwords

-Ploy does not support ssh password based account login.
+Polyshell does not support ssh password based account login.
 It is assumed that ssh will use ssh keys without passwords, or with passwords managed by an external agent such as `ssh-agent`.

-Ploy does, however, support `sudo` password prompts after ssh login.
+Polyshell does, however, support `sudo` password prompts after ssh login.
 In the basic form a shell detects a sudo prompt and issues a silent prompt to the user console.